cordialgerm/foe_foundry/data/5e_canonical/nightmare.md

 ***Hooves***. *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit:* 13 (2d8+4) bludgeoning damage plus 7 (2d6) fire damage.

 ***Ethereal Stride***.
-The nightmare and up to three willing creatures within 5 feet of it magically enter the Ethereal Plane from the Material Plane, or vice versa.
+The nightmare and up to three willing creatures within 5 feet of it magically enter the Ethereal Plane from the Material Plane, or vice versa.</statblock>